Reviews You Can Rely On

 Measured Weight (w/o pedals) 51 lbs 15 oz (Large)

 It's not all roses for the Spectral:ON CF 8.
-Though we find it impressive that they've managed to squeeze 900Wh of battery into the frame, the resulting bulge below the bottom bracket noticeably reduces clearance.
+Though we find it impressive that they've managed to squeeze 900Wh of battery into the frame, the bulge below the bottom bracket noticeably reduces clearance.
 Combined with a relatively low bottom bracket height, it can be sketchy in some situations.
 We're generally fans of the Fox 36 Rhythm fork, but the weight of this bike would be better supported by a 38.
 We found the 36 a bit flexy under braking and in rough terrain.
 And, while we love the Maxxis Minion DHR II and Assegai tire combination, the EXO+ and EXO casings, respectively, are not quite beefy enough to handle the weight and chargeability of the Spectral:ON.
 Tires are an inexpensive upgrade, but destroying a tire or rim within your first few rides is a bummer.
-Beyond those concerns, we think you'd be hard-pressed to find a better electric mountain bike, especially at this price.
+Beyond those concerns, you'd be hard-pressed to find a better electric mountain bike, especially at this price.

 Read more: Canyon Spectral:ON CF 8 review